Asia and the Pacific

 Thailand

-Tamtang Group
+Tamtang Foundation

 During the course of their SAAF-funded work, Tamtang has contributed to a legal expansion of abortion in Thailand.
 They continue to work with policy makers, the media, and activist groups to push for implementation of legal abortion, and the reduction of stigma and unsafe practices.

-Visit the Tamtang Group website.
+Visit the Tamtang Foundation website.